In response to the novel Coronavirus pandemic, the following procedures are currently being followed by Graduate Studies:

 Original signatures on milestone paperwork:

-GSO will accept emails as signatures from faculty on certain documents (e.g., paper POS amendments, Inquiry core exception forms, transfer requests) while the school is working remotely.
+GSO will accept emails as signatures from faculty on certain documents (e.g., paper POS amendments, Inquiry core exception forms, transfer requests) while most of our office is working remotely.
 We ask that you follow the procedure outlined below:

 - Students should send the completed paper document in an email as a .pdf to the departmental student services staff member and all applicable committee members.
 Official IU email addresses must be used.